Jhana 8 logo with lotus leaf.

 The teachers are often available for guidance between retreats too.
 The retreat talks can be purchased in a book and on audiotapes; people have found this material useful as an introduction before attending a retreat and a review afterward.

-• Rosemary Weissman (Australian; age 54)
+• Rosemary Weissman (Australian)

 Beautiful island setting near the south coast.
 The wat covers 33 rai (13 acres) on a wooded hill; you can gaze out across the water to Koh Samui and other islands.